ChristianJStarr/recipe-decrapinator/README.md

 A simple package to scrape recipe information from major recipe sites.

+## Hosted Demo
+This package is being demonstrated at [recipe-decrapinator.info](https://www.recipe-decrapinator.info).

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install recipe-decrapinator.